Converting Adventures

 - Find the average damage of an attack (the average roll of a die is its “face value” / 2 + 0.5)

-- Calculate Harm by dividing by 4, rounding up
+- Calculate Harm by dividing by 3 and rounding naturally

 - If you want to “zhuzh” up an attack or effect without increasing the Harm (which is not very granular), add an Effect